Updated December 2018

 - The Astrolrner@CAE Mailing List – a lot of astro101 instructors use this mailing list.
 Mostly these are community college and college folks but there are some high school teachers too.

-- My favs are Universe Today, The One Minute Astronomer, and The Planetary Society Blogs although I make a habit of reading them all.
-I can also catch up on the public-radio Star Date segments run by the McDonald Observatory when I miss them on KUHF here in Houston.
+- I can also catch up on the public-radio Star Date segments run by the McDonald Observatory when I miss them on KUHF here in Houston.

 - You should try checking out the websites for the current (and past) missions exploring space and the solar system.
 Don’t forget NASA isn’t the only space agency on the planet.
 Check out the European Space Agency, the Japanese Aerospace Exploration Agency, and the Indian Space Research Organisation.
 Pretty much every probe, satellite, robotic mission, rover, and human space mission will have a web presence and most also have Twitter feeds and Facebook pages.
 Many of the astronauts and International Space Agency residents Tweet while on missions in space.